Collection: Fruit Trees

 How far apart should I plant fruit trees?

-What is the fastest growing fruit tree?
+What is the fastest-growing fruit tree?

 The fastest fruiting trees include pears, apples and figs, with a substantial crop three to four years after planting.
-For even faster harvesting, you could plant berries, which can fruit within the first year.
+For even faster harvesting, you could plant berries, which can bear fruit within the first year.

 How much sun do fruit trees need?